SLIPO-EU/tutorial/README.md

 ## Interacting with SLIPO at HELIX Lab

 We can provide free access to [HELIX Lab](https://lab.hellenicdataservice.gr/) for 15 days to interested users, so they can avoid deploying notebooks in their own systems and ensuring that all required libraries for SLIPO are in place.
-Once connected to HELIX Lab, they can submit requests concerning POI data integration with the [SLIPO API](https://app.dev.slipo.eu/docs/webapp-api/index.html) and spatial analytics with [LOCI](https://github.com/SLIPO-EU/loci).
+Once connected to HELIX Lab, users can submit requests concerning POI data integration with the [SLIPO API](https://app.dev.slipo.eu/docs/webapp-api/index.html) and spatial analytics with [LOCI](https://github.com/SLIPO-EU/loci).

-Follow these [instructions]() in order to ask for your free registration to HELIX Lab.
+Follow these [instructions](https://drive.google.com/file/d/1dIoz97eBScDDx9P0aMh7chIbmqJxJwBa/view?usp=sharing) in order to ask for your free registration to HELIX Lab.
 Once your account is confirmed, you can start interacting with SLIPO via Jupyter notebooks even with your own POI data.

 ## Local installation

-TBC
+Please consult these [instructions](https://github.com/SLIPO-EU/workbench/blob/master/INSTALL.md) if you wish to install and launch SLIPO in your own infrastructure.

 ## Publications